-▶ Select the Datum menu item
+Select the Datum menu item

-- ▶ Select the Resetting menu item - > The control resets the origin of the coordinate system to the originally programmed position.
+The control resets the origin of the coordinate system to the originally programmed position.

 The datum shift cannot be reset after you have exited the ICP editor submode.
 When you exit the ICP editor submode, the contour is recalculated with the values relative to the datum shift and saved.
 The only thing you can do in this case is a datum shift in the opposite direction.